27 June 2026, 2pm to 5pm

 where?

-SPhL 2023 will be held on
+SPhL 2026 Online will be held on

-As the competition is fully online, you and your team may be physically located at any spatial coordinates of your choice!
+team may be physically located at any spatial

+coordinates of your choice!
 All you need is a computing device with a modern web browser and a stable Internet connection in order to gain access to our online platform.
 You must log in to view problems and submit answers.

 groupsWho can